-Our school will begin a Bring Your Own Device (BYOD) program across the school in 2022, which means students must bring their own purchased or leased device with them to school each day.
+Our school began a Bring Your Own Device (BYOD) program for students in years 10 to 12 in 2022, which means students must bring their own purchased or leased device with them to school each day.
 Gladstone Park Secondary College allows students to purchase their devices through a trusted company portal with the ability to have repairs completed onsite by the trusted company or devices can be purchased from other providers as long as they meet our minimum requirements specified below.
 Please note that if you are purchasing a device from an independent provider, repairs will not be able to be undertaken by any IT Support Team at Gladstone Park Secondary College as this will void your warranty.